What is a Learning Conversation?

 Learning is complex.
 It all starts with learning goals and student outcomes.
 Typically, it starts with a learning engagement (activity) to provide an introduction to a concept.
 Students participate in a trial and error phase that includes feedback from peers and from their teacher.
 The student reflects upon this information.
 The student may implement corrective actions and request additional feedback.
 Many call this a feedback loop.
 Re-teaching may may need to occur.

 Each of these interactions with students is different.
 Student learning is individualistic.
 The teacher works with each student to meet their diverse learning needs.
 This requires the teacher and the student to remember where the conversation left off from the previous interaction whether face-to-face or asynchronous via an email, message or written feedback on paper.
-The sheer number of students and the multiple conversations per student along with the sources of where qualitative learning data may reside (notebook, papers, posters, cloud based applications, videos, emails, EdTech learning tools etc.) is herculean organizational task for any teacher.
+The sheer number of students and the multiple conversations per student along with the sources of where qualitative learning data may reside (notebook, papers, posters, cloud based applications, videos, emails, EdTech learning tools etc.) is Herculean organizational task for any teacher.
 On the student side, in the middle school and high school models, they have to manage seven to eight classes and the learning conversations they have with their teachers.
 Also, quite an organizational task.

 In 2016, I had come to the realization that I was spending nearly half of my time searching for elements of these conversations.
-For example, in a lesson where students where to determine a theme or central idea of a text and how it is conveyed through particular details can be incredibly hard to organizationally manage let alone provide individual feedback to students.
+For example, in a lesson where students were to determine a theme or central idea of a text and how it is conveyed through particular details can be incredibly hard to organizationally manage let alone provide individual feedback to students.
 In this particular lesson students had already been through a class example and were attempting to determine the theme or central idea on the novel that they were reading.
 With over 100 students, this is 100 different texts and 100 different sets of feedback.
 Did the students write their thoughts in their notebooks or in an online document?
 The feedback that I provided each of them is individualized and incredibly important.
 Will I remember in a week what that feedback was?
-Has the student shown grown from that feedback or do I need to reteach?
+Has the student shown growth from that feedback or do I need to reteach?

 As John Hattie states in his book Visible Learning, “the act of teaching reaches its epitome of success after the lesson has been structured, after the content has been delivered, and after the classroom has been organized.
 The art of teaching and major successes relate to ‘what happens next’”.